Program Review Five-Year Cycle

 - January - March: Graduate and Undergraduate Councils perform self-study reviews and make recommendations to the Office of the Provost.

-- April or June: Associate Provosts make final recommendations to Board of Governors for review and approval.
+- April or June: Associate Provost for Curriculum and Assessment makes final recommendations to Board of Governors for review and approval.

 - July: Programs receive program review summary, institutional recommendation, follow-up